linrongbin16/gitlinker.nvim/README.md

   - `router`: Which router implementation should this API use.
 By default is `nil`, it uses the configured router implementations while this plugin is been setup (see [Configuration](#configuration)).
 You can **_dynamically_** overwrite the generate behavior by pass a router in this field.

+    > Once you set this field, you will get full control of generating the url, and `router_type` field will no longer take effect.
+    >
     > Please refer to [`gitlinker.Router`](#gitlinkerrouter) for more details.

   - `action`: What action should this API behave.
 By default is `nil`, this API will copy the generated link to clipboard.
 It has below builtin options: